Sport and Exercise Science

 Course overview

-You also develop the necessary skills to actively initiate and conduct scientific projects linked to individuals, teams and agencies from across the wider spectrum of sport and exercise.
+You will also develop the essential skills to conduct scientific projects with athletes, teams, and agencies from across the wider spectrum of sport and exercise.
+This hands-on experience ensures you graduate with the practical skills needed to excel in a variety of careers—from elite performance support to clinical rehabilitation.

 Sport and Exercise Psychology